omussell/homelab/index.md

 Run `hugo server --baseUrl=/ --port=1313 --appendPort=false`
 Note that the baseURL is /.
 This is because it wasn't rendering the css at all when I used a server name or IP address.
 In production, this should be the domain name of the website followed by a forward slash.
 You can then visit your server at port 1313.
+For the baseUrl when using github pages, you should use the repo name surrounded by slashes, like /grim/.